SphericalLabs/OpenSoundLab/README.md

 This is not an officially supported Google product.

 ## Requirements
-* An HTC Vive or Oculus Touch running SteamVR
+* An SteamVR or Oculus running on a PC
-* Unity 5.5.5f1 if you'd like to modify the project
+* Unity 2019.2.13.f1 if you'd like to modify the project

 ## Setup
 The Unity project can run without any additional components - just open the main scene to get started.

 That being said, the project is missing two third-party components available in the Unity Asset Store:

-* [SE Natural Bloom & Dirty Lens](http://u3d.as/7v5) creates the glow and bloom effects seen in the released software
+* [SE Natural Bloom & Dirty Lens] (https://github.com/sonicether/SE-Natural-Bloom-Dirty-Lens) creates the glow and bloom effects seen in the released software, no longer available on Unity (http://u3d.as/7v5)
 * [Runtime AudioClip Loader](http://u3d.as/hEP) enables MP3 sample loading and improves the performance of all sample loading

 To use each of these assets, add the full asset package to the *third_party* folder.
 If they are not automatically replaced, remove the corresponding placeholder scripts in that same folder.

 A full build of the project with the third-party components is included in the *bin* folder.

-### Credits
+### Original Credits
 ###### CREATED BY
 Logan Olson